ste616/atca-training/tutorials/3_acal_and_tsys/README.md

 How do we do this translation?
 By multiplying by the square root of the product of the system temperatures of the two antennas, where the system temperature is expressed in the desired units (in this case Jy).
-But we also need to take away the units of Cij, and we do this by dividing it by the square root of the product of the average power levels on each antenna.
+But we also need to take away the units of C<sub>ij</sub>, and we do this by dividing it by the square root of the product of the average power levels on each antenna.
 We get these values from the auto-correlation power spectra.
 From NSPD you can see we have two power spectra per polarisation,